MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfa-nps-extension-vpn.md

 This article provides instructions for integrating NPS infrastructure with MFA by using the NPS extension for Azure.
 This process enables secure two-step verification for users who attempt to connect to your network by using a VPN.

 >[!NOTE]
->Although the NPS MFA extension supports TOTP, certain VPN clients like Windows VPN don't.
-Make sure the VPN clients that you're using support TOTP as an authentication method before enabling it in the NPS extension.
+>Although the NPS MFA extension supports time-based one-time password (TOTP), certain VPN clients like Windows VPN don't.
+Make sure the VPN clients that you're using support TOTP as an authentication method before you enable it in the NPS extension.

 Network Policy and Access Services gives organizations the ability to: